3D tic-tac-toe: 4×4×4, two-player

-More general analyses

-An examination of multi-dimensional tic-tac-toe of various numbers of dimensions and board sizes was presented in the article "Hypercube Tic-Tac-Toe" by Golomb and Hales.

-Another study appears in the book Combinatorial Games: Tic-Tac-Toe Theory by József Beck.

 Computer implementations

 Several computer programs that play the game against a human opponent have been written.
 The earliest of these used console lights and switches, text terminals, or similar interaction: the human player would enter moves numerically (for example, using "4 2 3" for fourth level, second row, third column) and the program would respond similarly, as graphics displays were uncommon.

 A program written for the IBM 650 used front panel switches and lights for the user interface.

 William Daly Jr. wrote and described a Qubic-playing program as part of his Master's program at the Massachusetts Institute of Technology.
 The program was written in assembler language for the TX-0 computer.
 It included lookahead to 12 moves and kept a history of previous games with each opponent, modifying its strategy according to their past behavior.

 An implementation in Fortran was written by Robert K. Louden and presented, with an extensive description of its design, in his book Programming the IBM 1130 and 1800.
 Its strategy involved looking for combinations of one or two free cells shared among two or three rows with particular contents.

 A Qubic program in a DEC dialect of BASIC appeared in 101 BASIC Computer Games by David H. Ahl.
-Ahl said the program "showed up," author unknown, on a G.E. timesharing system in 1968.
+Ahl said the program "showed up", author unknown, on a G.E. timesharing system in 1968.

-Atari released a graphical version of the game for the Atari 2600 console and Atari 8-bit computers in 1978.
+Atari released a 4x4x4 graphical version of the game for the Atari 2600 console and Atari 8-bit computers in 1980.
 The program was written by Carol Shaw, who went on to greater fame as the creator of Activision's River Raid.
 It uses the standard joystick controller.
 It can be played by two players against each other, or one player can play against the program on one of eight different difficulty settings.
 The product code for the Atari game was CX-2618.

 Three-dimensional tic-tac-toe on a 4x4x4 board (optionally 3x3x3) was included in the Microsoft Windows Entertainment Pack in the 1990s under the name TicTactics.
 In 2010, Microsoft made the game available on its Game Room service for its Xbox 360 console.

 A program library named Qubist, and front-end for the GTK 2 window library are a project on SourceForge.

-Similar and related games

-Besides the related tic-tac-toe, a popular variant is a commercial product called "Score Four".
-In Score Four the markers are small spheres with a hole drilled all the way through.
-The base of the game board provides 16 vertical spikes.
-To make a move, a player places a sphere on one of the spikes.
-Thus a move can only be made in a cell wherein all of the cells below it are already occupied.